We have a confession to make…

 And for those who want even more deets about Blue Apron, here you have it.

 - Using this service is a fun way to discover exciting, seasonal recipes.
 A lot of time’s our patients get stuck in a rut, and this can help give you more healthy recipes for your repertoire that are absolutley delicious.

 - Another bonus is that recipes never repeated in the same year.
 If you are someone who likes variety, we like the fact that you get it with this subscription.

 - Most recipes have about 500-800 calories per serving.
 We generally recommend an average of 400-600 calories for MOST people for breakfast, lunch and dinner (individually, not combined).
-If your meal is closer to 800 calories and you are looking to maintain or lose weight, you can eat half now and save half for later.

 - We love sustainable eating, and one of the nice things about this meal delivery service is that all of the ingredients are perfectly pre-measured, so there’s no waste.

 - Free delivery nationwide.
 Need we say more?

 - You can also choose a delivery day that best fits your schedule.

 - Also!
 Ingredients arrive in a refrigerated box, so food stays fresh even if you’re not home when we deliver.
 Hello late night at the office.

 Ready to try a box of your very own?
 We have you covered!
 We teamed up with Blue Apron to give Food Heaven followers two special offers: